QuEST-Kit/QuEST/README.md

 # QuEST

+## Versions

+QuEST is currently in prerelease and may be unstable.
+Latest version: [0.10.0](https://github.com/aniabrown/QuEST/releases/tag/v0.10.0)
+Please report errors or feedback to anna.brown@oerc.ox.ac.uk

+## Introduction

 The **Quantum Exact Simulation Toolkit** is a high performance simulator of universal quantum circuits.
 QuEST is written in C, hybridises OpenMP and MPI, and can run on a GPU.
 Needing only compilation, QuEST is easy to run both on laptops and supercomputers, where it can take advantage of multicore and networked machines to quickly simulate circuits on many qubits.

 > The GPU version of QuEST is currently located in another repository [here](https://github.com/aniabrown/QuEST_GPU), though the introduction in [examples/tutorial.md](/examples/tutorial.md) is still relevant.